Types of student loans

 Best for | Undergraduate borrowers from low-income families | Borrowers who don’t qualify for need-based aid | Graduate students who have maxed out unsubsidized loans; parents | Borrowers who have maxed out federal loans; borrowers with excellent credit |

-Each of the student loan types have limits on what you can borrow.
+Each student loan type has borrowing limits.
 For instance, the maximum you can borrow annually with a direct subsidized loan and a direct unsubsidized loan is from $5,500 up to $12,500.
 Graduate or professional students can borrow as much as $20,500 annually using a direct unsubsidized loan.
+In addition, the Department of Education allows PLUS loans to cover any remaining college costs that have not been covered by financial aid.

 Types of federal student loans